Tesla ends 'Spartan diet,' seeks up to $2.3 billion from share, debt issues

 SAN FRANCISCO (Reuters) - Tesla Inc will raise up to $2.3 billion in new capital, renouncing what Elon Musk called a “Spartan diet” and easing Wall Street concerns about the money-losing company’s ability to overcome a drop in sales and build new product lines.

 Tesla’s plan to issue debt and convertible shares comes after the company repeatedly pushed back forecasts for turning a profit.
-It also is confronting expensive challenges, including launching production in China, overhauling its U.S. retail and service operations and preparing new models, including the high-volume Model Y SUV and a Semi commercial truck.
+The company faces expensive challenges, including launching production in China, overhauling its U.S. retail and service operations and developing new models, including the high-volume Model Y SUV and a Semi commercial truck.

-Many analysts have calculated that Tesla would not be able to carry out its plans without new cash.
+Many analysts had calculated that Tesla - which burned through $1.5 billion in the first quarter - would not be able to carry out its growth plans without new cash.

 “The market seems to be breathing a sigh of relief.
 Now they need to get back to work, and start selling more cars,” said Roth Capital analyst Craig Irwin.

+“This is how they pay for the factory in China, the Model Y, their 2020 goals, said Ross Gerber, chief executive of investment firm Gerber Kawasaki.

-The combination of raising $650 million in new shares and $1.35 billion in debt, giving underwriters the option to buy an additional 15 percent of each offering, could potentially raise the proceeds to $2.3 billion.
+Raising $650 million in new shares and $1.35 billion in debt, while giving underwriters the option to buy an additional 15 percent of each offering, could potentially raise the proceeds to $2.3 billion.

 Chief Executive Officer Musk would also pitch in $10 million of his own money, Tesla said in a filing.